How to Convert Customers With Deals and Free Shipping

 Social Media Follow Incentives: Social media is a great tool to market to the masses.
 But to truly harness social media’s power, you need to first build your following.
 You can attract new followers by offering social media-specific deals.

-Build Loyalty Through Free Shipping
+Be like Amazon Prime: Build Loyalty Through Free Shipping

 Understanding the appeal of free shipping isn’t a difficult concept.
 The majority of consumers turn to online shopping for two reasons: convenience and price.
 In most cases, shipping costs rack up the final bill.
 Consumers are always searching for clever ways to save a buck, and they have no qualms against taking their checkbooks to a business that offers free shipping.